MSU-HPC User Guide

 • Nearly 256 terabytes of Random Access Memory (RAM)

-Shared Between the Two HPC Systems:
+Shared Between the two HPC Systems:

 • Total scratch disk capacity of 9 Petabytes on the “work” file system